Flintlock mechanism: Flints

 Brandon gun flints were well regarded as they had a lower rate of misfire than flints from other sources.
 The industry reached its height during and after the Napoleonic Wars, when Brandon flints were exported worldwide with a near global monopoly.
-However it declined rapidly as flintlocks were replaced by percussion locks.
-Although it still supplied 11 million flints a year to the Turkish army during the Crimean War and was exporting flints to Africa as late as the 1960s.
+It later declined rapidly as flintlocks were replaced by percussion locks.
+However, Brandon still supplied 11 million flints a year to the Turkish army during the Crimean War and was exporting flints to Africa as late as the 1960s.

 In France, gun flint production between the 17th and 19th centuries centered around the small towns of Meusnes and Couffy.
 Meusnes has a small museum dedicated to the industry.
-A slightly different method of manufacture can allow archaeologists to distinguish between British-made and French made flints.
+A different colour, and a slightly different method of manufacture can allow archaeologists to distinguish between British-made and French-made flints.
+France was a globally dominant supplier of gun flints until about 1780.
+After which the British industry began to eclipse it.

-In North America, imported French and British flints were both widely used, as well as flints from the Netherlands and Nordic countries.
+In North America, imported French and British flints were mostly used.
+In 1776 the US Congress authorized domestic production of gun flints, but no industry was ever established.
 In the Eastern United States, Indigenous American people reportedly made their own gun flints by re-working stone spear heads.
+They also made flints from scratch using local chert, but they preferred imported European flints if they could get access to them.

-Small scale suppliers of gun flints still exist in the 21st century, supplying gun enthusiasts who continue to shoot flintlock firearms.
+Small scale suppliers of gun flints still exist in the 21st century, supplying historic gun enthusiasts who continue to shoot original and replica flintlock firearms.